Average and minimum salary in Kiev, Ukraine are analyzed in this post about this Eastern European economy

 Ukraine is currently one of the poorest countries in Europe, but its capital offers a number of good investment and career opportunities for expats.
 Check below the average and minimum salary in Kiev, featuring also an economic outlook for Ukraine’s capital.

-The official minimum salary in Kiev as of 2019 is of 4173 UAH.
-That is approximately 160 US dollars and slightly more than 110 euros.
-The Ukraine has one of the lowest minimum salaries in Europe.
+The official minimum salary in Kiev, Ukraine is 6700 UAH as of 2022.
+That is approximately 240 US dollars and slightly more than 210 euros.
+Ukraine has one of the lowest minimum salaries in Europe.
 Most countries bordering Ukraine have a higher minimum salary than it, especially those part of the European Union.

 You can see the evolution of the minimum wages in Ukraine on this site (in Ukrainian).

-The average salary in Kiev is considerably higher, at around 10000 UAH per month.
-That is slightly more than 340 euros, and a bit more than USD 385.
+The average salary in Kiev is considerably higher, at around 20000 UAH per month in 2022.
+That is slightly more than 620 euros, and a bit more than USD 700.

 Kiev has the highest average wages in the country, and also gather most of the international companies careers.
 Salaries in Ukraine are pretty low, but so are the cost of living and taxes.

 While it is undeniable that Ukraine has struggling economically due to the political changes in recent years, Kiev still manages to have an rather positive economic outlook.
 The education in Ukraine is pretty good, and many foreign companies have offices in Kiev, doing various types of outsourcing services.